sevcsik/sevdev.hu/blog/posts/2017-12-26-discovering-nix-deploying-a-simple-nginx-with-nixops.md

 # Updating to the latest version

-Unfortunately the version shipped by RamNode is 14.04, which means Nix (the package manager) is not compatible with the one used by NixOps.
+Unfortunately, the version shipped by RamNode is 14.04, which means Nix (the package manager) is not compatible with the one used by NixOps.
 We have to update our system manually before we continue.

-To do that, we have to boot into our fresh OS, login as root, and update it in multiple steps so the Nix expressions in the next version can be interpreted by the current one.
+To do that, we have to boot into our fresh OS, log in as root, and update it in multiple steps so the Nix expressions in the next version can be interpreted by the current one.
 I found that two versions (15.09 and 16.09) are necessary stepping stones to update to `unstable` -- it might be possible to do it in fewer steps, but I stopped experimenting.

 To upgrade we need to set the [nixos channel][nixos-channels] to a newer version, and then download it.
 Then we run rebuild our OS with the new definitions.
 The `switch` command of `nixos-rebuild` causes our new state to be saved (so it will load at the next boot), otherwise it would be just active for the current session.
 This is a very handy way to mess around with the configuration without the risk of breaking anything (immutability rocks!).